Arbors

 Multiple listings point to reserved or assigned parking, including one that explicitly says '2 assigned parking' and others describing 'dedicated parking' or attached/private garages with direct access.
 The evidence is strongest for garage-based reserved parking rather than numbered stalls, but it is consistent across many agents.

-I looked for explicit evidence like deeded parking, owned stall, or parking included in the deed.
-The listings consistently describe garages, assigned parking, guest parking, and direct access, but none say the parking is deeded.
+I looked for public-remarks evidence that parking is deeded or owned with the unit.
+The listings consistently describe garages, assigned parking, attached/enclosed garages, and guest parking, but they do not explicitly say the parking is deeded.
+Based on the remarks alone, deeded parking is not confirmed.

 No analysis available

-I searched for language about parking fees, monthly parking charges, rental costs, or additional parking costs.
-The remarks discuss garages and guest parking, but no separate parking fee appears.
+I searched for any reference to monthly parking charges, parking rental fees, or other separate parking costs.
+The remarks discuss garages, assigned stalls, and guest parking, but nothing indicates a parking fee.
+Without an explicit fee in the remarks, this is treated as not evidenced.

 No analysis available